maweki/ssfsm/README.md

 call and observe the previous state, you can use the decorator `emmit_after`. `emmit_before` is an alias for `emmit`.

+### Machine operations

+`~Machine` returns a negated copy of the Machine.
+The current and initial state are the current and inital state of the original Machine.

 ### Information about machines and states

 `len(Machine)` returns the number of states in the machine